Fruto Proibido: Impact and legacy

-Many musicians and scholars consider the album a key influence on the Brazilian rock movement of the 1980s, which later gained widespread popularity.
+In retrospective, many musicians and scholars consider the album a key influence on the Brazilian rock movement of the 1980s, which later gained widespread popularity.
 Vicente describes it as "the defining moment for Brazilian rock", noting that at the time, the genre had few notable artists.
 Lee and Tutti Frutti, Raul Seixas, and occasionally Erasmo Carlos were the main figures sustaining it before the major rock wave of the 1980s.
 Gabriela Marqueti of Omelete argued that with this album, Lee "proved that rock could be feminine and pink.
 Nothing in this album talks about using drugs or sleeping with groupies, but rather about finding personal identity and claiming one's own space.
 It subverts the entire idea of rock and roll tied to a macho and exhibitionist posture".
 Journalist Marco Antonio Cunha of Boomerang Music added that the album served as a response to sexists who tried to diminish her with rhetoric like "you need balls to play rock".
-Feminist writer Valeria de Oliveira Gomes cited "Fruto Proibido" and "Ovelha Negra" as examples of Lee's songs that addressed "themes like independence and freedom" during Brazil's military dictatorship.
+Feminist writer Valeria de Oliveira Gomes cited "Fruto proibido" and "Ovelha negra" as examples of Lee's songs that addressed "themes like independence and freedom" during Brazil's military dictatorship.
 In 2023, editor Helena Tomaz observed that "despite being nearly 50 years old, the lyrics of Fruto Proibido have remained relevant over the decades.
 The honesty and freedom conveyed by Rita Lee never age".
-The author highlighted "Ovelha Negra" for "becoming a kind of anthem for Lee's fans.
+The author highlighted "Ovelha negra" for "becoming a kind of anthem for Lee's fans.
 The song resonates and includes those who feel excluded".
 Thiago Nolla of CinePOP added that the song "champions identity liberation, saying it's okay not to belong somewhere—sooner or later, you'll find yourself".

 Singers Manu Gavassi (left) and Pitty (right) are among the many artists who have cited Fruto Proibido as an influence on their musical development, and both have covered songs from the album.